Emerging Quantum Nanoelectronic Technology

 This means using new quantum electronic and spintronic materials in new nanoscale devices to outperform the status quo or completely revolutionize the way we think about computing from the device scale up.

 Using a new class of van der Waal bonded 2D materials we can develop better, faster and more functional nanoscale electronic devices.
-By combining different types of quantum order in these systems, the possibilities for new behavior become even greater.
+New types of quantum phases and unique valley dependent effects occur within these systems: Weyl semimetals, quantum spin Hall insulators, topological superconductors, and others.
+Combining different types of quantum order with functional complex oxides allows for the discovery of new functional quantum systems for conventional electronic or quantum electronic applications.

 - 2D Straintronics